jaxsonpd/poisson-solver/doc/report/report.typ

   Group 13: Jack Duignan, Isaac Cone, Daniel Hawes
 ])

+The result of running the completed program over a range of cube sizes for 300 iterations using 20 threads can be found in #ref(<fig:complete-cube-run>).

+#figure(
+  image("figures/profile1-10-mn901-i300-t-20.png", width: 60%),
+  caption: [
+    A complete run of the firmware across all cube sizes with 300 iterations and 20 threads.
+  ],
+) <fig:complete-cube-run>

 = Architecture Overview
 The Central Processing Unit (CPU) described in this section is the AMD Ryzen 9 6900HX.
 Released in 2022, this CPU 8 identical cores with 2 threads per core for a total of 16 logical cores.
 This architecture is shown in @fig1 and will be described in further depth.
 #figure(image("./fig/cpu_topology.png", width: 60%), caption: "Central Processing Unit (CPU) architecture for the x86 AMD Ryzen 9 6900HX.")<fig1>